Important notices relating to the Practitioners Toolkit.

 If the Victorian Industry Participation Policy (VIPP) applies to your project, you will need to include project-specific VIPP clauses in your tender and contract documents.

 Local Jobs First / VIPP has a number of practical guidance documents, including VIPP model clauses for tender documents and contracts.
-Practitioners should note that the documents in the Practitioners’ Toolkit have not yet been updated to reflect these new model clauses.
+The refreshed VPS Special Conditions for both AS2124-1992 (September 2017) and 4300-1995 (September 2017) contain contractual provisions addressing the VIPP.

 Please seek advice from your Agency’s legal or procurement specialists and/or contact the VIPP team at DEDJTR (or 13 22 15) to confirm that you are using appropriate terms for tender and contract documents for VIPP projects.